 - For example, a new methane car would require breakthroughs on several fronts - engineering the car, persuading petrol stations to offer methane fuel, persuading consumers to buy the car and getting finance for the project in the first place.

-Identify major risks early on, so you can decide if the overall risk is worth the potential reward.
+Identify major risks early on, so you can decide if the overall risk of developing a new product or service is worth the potential reward.
 The killer blow for a new product will often be something you have not even considered.

 Analyse all the market risks